mongodb/docs/content/backup-with-filesystem-snapshots.md

 [tags]
 mongodb = "product"
 +++
+# Back Up and Restore with Filesystem Snapshots

 This document describes a procedure for creating backups of MongoDB systems using system-level tools, such as [*LVM*](#term-lvm) or storage